Hirohito: Surrender

 That changed after the atomic bombings of Hiroshima and Nagasaki and the Soviet declaration of war.
 On 9 August, Emperor Hirohito told Kōichi Kido: "The Soviet Union has declared war and today began hostilities against us."
 On 10 August, the cabinet drafted an "Imperial Rescript ending the War" following Hirohito's indications that the declaration did not comprise any demand which prejudiced his prerogatives as a sovereign ruler.

 On 12 August 1945, Hirohito informed the imperial family of his decision to surrender.
-One of his uncles, Prince Yasuhiko Asaka, asked whether the war would be continued if the kokutai (national polity) could not be preserved.
+One of his uncles, Prince Yasuhiko Asaka, asked whether the war would be continued if the kokutai could not be preserved.
 Hirohito simply replied "Of course."
 On 14 August, Hirohito made the decision to surrender "unconditionally" and the Suzuki government notified the Allies that it had accepted the Potsdam Declaration.

+A hardline faction of the army opposed to the surrender attempted a on the evening of 14 August, prior to the broadcast.
+They seized the Imperial Palace (the Kyūjō incident) in an attempt to put Hirohito under house arrest, but the physical pre-taped recording of Hirohito's speech was hidden and preserved overnight while Hirohito himself was in an underground bomb shelter at the Imperial Palace where he remain throughout the night untouched.
+The coup failed, and the speech was broadcast the next morning.

 On 15 August, a recording of Hirohito's surrender speech was broadcast over the radio (the first time Hirohito was heard on the radio by the Japanese people) announcing Japan's acceptance of the Potsdam Declaration.
 During the historic broadcast Hirohito stated: "Moreover, the enemy has begun to employ a new and most cruel bomb, the power of which to do damage is, indeed, incalculable, taking the toll of many innocent lives.
 Should we continue to fight, not only would it result in an ultimate collapse and obliteration of the Japanese nation, but also it would lead to the total extinction of human civilization."
 The speech also noted that "the war situation has developed not necessarily to Japan's advantage" and ordered the Japanese to "endure the unendurable."
 The speech, using formal, archaic Japanese, was not readily understood by many commoners.
 According to historian Richard Storry in A History of Modern Japan, Hirohito typically used "a form of language familiar only to the well-educated" and to the more traditional samurai families.

-A faction of the army opposed to the surrender attempted a coup d'état on the evening of 14 August, prior to the broadcast.
-They seized the Imperial Palace (the Kyūjō incident), but the physical recording of Hirohito's speech was hidden and preserved overnight.
-The coup failed, and the speech was broadcast the next morning.